deadlyvipers/dojo_rules/introduction.md

-This is a sample intro
+This is a sample intro: Fav track is Git